Implementing a Data Platform

 Data Architecture

-As mentioned before, Data Architecture contains the plan to work with data.
+As mentioned before, a Data Architecture contains the plan to work with data.
 It is the starting point, what helps us define which components will be needed and how we will structure them together.

 Data